 Data challenges are present for many indicators in the gender sphere, in some cases because of the difficult nature of the problem such as human trafficking, slave-condition labor, VAWC, and prostitution.
-A review of proxy indicators and a consolidation of available statistics and data from law enforcement may be a good jumping-off point for designing a regular (e.g. every 3 years) reporting and monitoring mechanism for the prevalence of these more difficult gender issues to track.
+A review of proxy indicators and a consolidation of available statistics and data from law enforcement may be a good jump-off point in designing a regular (e.g., every three years) reporting and monitoring mechanism to track the prevalence of these more difficult gender issues.

 A special study on gender dimensions and the unintended positive and negative impacts on women and girls in large-scale government programs may go a long way in the advocacy to mainstream gender in governance.
-Frontline NGOs who extend services and assistance to abused women and girls witness increased vulnerability to trafficking, prostitution, and abuse after communities are hit with disasters.
-When large resettlement housing projects rise and are populated by urban poor communities uprooted from their livelihoods, schools, and other services from local governments, violence against women and prostitute tends to rise.
-These are preventable if program planners have the technical guidance of gender experts or are trained to build in mitigation measures to reduce factors that contribute to vulnerability.
+Front-line NGOs that extend services and assistance to abused women and girls witness increased vulnerability to trafficking, prostitution, and abuse after communities are hit with disasters.
+When large resettlement housing projects rise and are populated by urban poor communities uprooted from their livelihoods, schools, and other services from local governments, VAW and prostitution tend to rise.
+These are preventable if program planners have the technical guidance of gender experts or are trained in mitigation measures to reduce factors that contribute to vulnerability.
 Building an evidence base to document experiences in communities and to estimate the impacts on gender inequality is a worthwhile long-term goal.